King Aethelred the Unready was born to King Edgar

 Aelfric of Abingdon, Archbishop of Canterbury, died.
 He left his fleet of ships to the people of King.
 He also left his best ship to Aethelred.

-A daughter, Godgifu, was born to Aethelred and Emma.
+A daughter, Godgifu, was born to Aethelred and Emma of Normandy.

 Aethelred appointed Aelheah Archbishop of Canterbury.